What you need to know about MTBE

 Assignment of Cleanup priority occurs after sufficient data has been collected to estimate the travel time for the contaminant plume to reach a receptor but not more than the time specified in the Priority Classification.
-At that time in the process, the site is given a priority for remediation based upon the estimated plume travel time to the nearest down-gradient receptor, or other criteria determined by DEH.
+At that time in the process, the site is given a priority for remediation based upon the estimated plume travel time to the nearest down-gradient receptor, or other criteria determined by DEHQ.

 Estimating the approximate travel time for a contaminant plume to reach a nearby receptor is a key part of the investigation.
-DEH will work with you and your consultant to evaluate travel time.
+DEHQ will work with you and your consultant to evaluate travel time.
 This estimation will serve as a basis for the next step in the process, assigning a cleanup priority classification.
 The following is the cleanup priority classification:

 |Classification||Regulatory Response Timing|

 |Class 1:||Groundwater MTBE plume travel time to nearest downgradient receptor: < 5 years|

 |Implement remedial action plan as soon as possible, not later than 1 year after determination of cleanup priority class.|